-- 1 or 2 organic chicken carcass, from last night's roast or you can buy them
+- 2 organic chicken carcass -leftover from a roast or you can buy them raw

-- 500 - 700 gram roughly of organic wings, feet, necks or legs (any gristly, boney bits)
+- 700 g organic wings, feet, necks or legs -approx. (any gristly, boney bits)

-- 2 carrots, roughly chopped (no need to be delicate, just big hunks will do)
+- 2 large carrots -roughly chopped (no need to be delicate, just big hunks will do)

-- 2 -3 cloves garlic, unpeeled and halved (omit if you are garlic-free)
+- 3 cloves garlic -unpeeled and halved (omit if you are garlic-free)

-- 1 tablespoon apple cider vinegar, helps to extract the gelatin and minerals from the bone
+- 1 tbsp apple cider vinegar -helps to extract the gelatin and minerals from the bone

-- 1 tablespoon dulse flakes, for extra minerals
+- 1 tbsp dulse flakes -for extra minerals

 - You may also need to add a little extra water to top the pot up once it's been cooking for a while.